Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Abstract

 \section{Abstract}

-Semantic communication systems often use an end-to-end neural network to map input data into continuous symbols.
-These symbols, which are essentially neural network features, usually have fixed dimensions and heavy-tailed distributions.
-However, due to the end-to-end training nature of the neural network encoder, the underlying reason for the symbol distribution remains underexplored.
-We propose a new explanation for the semantic symbol distribution: an inherent trade-off between source coding and communications.
-Specifically, the encoder balances two objectives: allocating power for minimum \emph{effective codelength} (for source coding) and maximizing mutual information (for communications).
-We formalize this trade-off via an information-theoretic optimization framework, which yields a Student's $t$-distribution as the resulting symbol distribution.
-Through extensive studies on image-based semantic systems, we find that our formulation models the learned symbols and predicts how the symbol distribution's shape parameter changes with respect to (i) the use of variable-length coding and (ii) the dataset's entropy variability.
-Furthermore, we demonstrate how introducing a regularizer that enforces a target symbol distribution, which guides the encoder towards a target prior (e.g., Gaussian), improves training convergence and supports our hypothesis.
+Semantic communication systems often use end-to-end neural networks to map input data into continuous symbols.
+These symbols, which are essentially neural network features, have fixed dimensions and often exhibit heavy-tailed distributions.
+However, the mechanism behind this distributional shape remains underexplored due to the end-to-end nature of encoder training, hindering systematic analysis and design.
+In this paper, we propose a parametric model for semantic symbol distributions.
+We model end-to-end training as inducing two coupled pressures on the symbol distribution: a \emph{source pressure} that favors power allocation minimizing the average description cost, and a \emph{channel pressure} that favors distributions with higher channel utilization.
+Under surrogate objectives that capture these effects, we obtain a Student's $t$-distribution as a model for the semantic symbols.
+Experiments on image-based semantic systems show that the model closely predicts how the shape parameter varies with (i) explicit symbol rate control and (ii) dataset entropy variability.
+Furthermore, enforcing a target symbol distribution via regularization (e.g., a Gaussian prior) improves training convergence, which is consistent with our hypothesis.